 So, what are the different types of tones in writing?
-Here are some examples of tones that you could use:
+Here are some examples:

 If you want your readers to be emotionally invested in your writing, it is a good idea to utilize a sad tone in your writing.
 Sadness is a core emotional state for most people.